-Myeloid cell leukemia sequence 1 (MCL-1) is an anti-apoptotic member of the BH3 domain-containing proteins.
+Myeloid cell leukemia sequence 1 (MCL-1) is an anti-apoptotic member of the BCL-2 family.
 Apoptosis is regulated by complex interactions between pro- and anti-apoptotic proteins in the BCL-2 family.
-MCL-1 sequesters the pro-apoptotic proteins BAK and BAX and blocks cell death.
-In contrast, BH3-only proteins bind BCL-2 proteins and release BAK and BAX, leading to cell death.
-This balance is essential for maintaining homeostasis in the body.1
+MCL-1 inhibits apoptosis by directly binding the pro-apoptotic effector proteins BAK and BAX, and pro-apoptotic BH3-only proteins, such as BIM.
+The balance of the interaction between pro- and anti-apoptotic proteins in the BCL-2 family is essential for maintaining cellular homeostasis and determines whether a cell will undergo apoptosis in response to stress such as DNA damage.1

-Increased expression of MCL-1 disrupts this balance and blocks cancer cell death.
-Overexpression of MCL-1 has been widely reported in hematological malignancies and solid tumors, and is associated with poor prognosis and resistance to treatment.
-This makes MCL-1 an important therapeutic target.1
+Overexpression of MCL-1 has been widely reported in hematological malignancies and solid tumors and is associated with poor prognosis and resistance to treatment.
+Increased expression of MCL-1 can disrupt this balance and suppress cancer cell death.1

 Learn more about modalities targeting MCL-1: